Yugo: In the UK

 Zastava Cars Limited (GB) set up its headquarters at Basingstoke Road in Reading, Berkshire, in 1981, and the first cars seen by British motorists were the 1100/1300 series in the autumn of that year, badged as Zastava ZLC (five-door) and Zastava ZLM (three-door).
 These cars were based upon the Fiat 128 which had been voted European car of the year in 1969.
 The Kragujevac factory produced faithful copies of the 128 saloon, known as the Zastava 128 (Osmica) and then from 1971 also began production of the Zastava 101.
 The legendary “Stojadin” was a Fiat 128 with a redesigned rear which was available in three- and five-door hatchback versions.
 In 1982–1983, as sales slowly improved, Zastava Cars Limited introduced special trim levels in the form of the "Mediterranean" and the "Caribbean".
-The United Kingdom market (and from 1985-1992 the Republic of Ireland) were the only markets catered for right-hand drive versions.
+The United Kingdom market (and from 1985 to 1992 the Republic of Ireland) were the only markets catered for right-hand drive versions.

 By the time the first British users were adjusting to their new Yugoslav machines, attention in Yugoslavia had moved away from the Stojadin towards the new “Yugo” series which began production in October 1980 and appeared on British roads from 1983 onwards.
-The "Type 102" answered a call for a small, economical family car and was based mechanically on Fiat's 127 hatchback.
-The styling of the car also owed much to the contemporary small Italian Autobianchi Abarth, which was never available in the United Kingdom.
+The "Type 102" answered a call for a more compact, economical family car with a hatchback.
 The "Type 102" morphed into the early production Yugo 45 with a 903 cc engine, later into the 55 with a 1,116 cc engine and then the more powerful 65 fitted with a 1,301 cc engine also became available in the British market.
 The new Yugo competed with indigenous cars such as the Austin Mini-Metro and Ford Fiesta MK1/MK2, captive imports such as the Vauxhall Nova (Opel Corsa A), and French models like the Citroën Visa and Talbot Samba.